prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 {{< figure src="/img/ktor-log-disk/ktor-log-run-config.png"  link="/img/ktor-log-disk/ktor-log-run-config.png" >}}

-or in the command line when launching the backend:
+or in the command line when launching the backend.

 ```bash
 java -DLOG_DEST=/rbe-data/logs ...
 ```

 After the location, it is necessary to define a rolling policy.
-In this case I will use a `TimeBasedRollingPolicy`, that changes every day the file where the logs are saved.
+In this case, I will use a `TimeBasedRollingPolicy`, that changes every day the file where the logs are saved.
 Plus, it will append the date to the old files, to make them more recognizable.

 ```bash
 ├── logs